jrc03c/pyds/readme.md

 ## `correl(a, b)`

-Gets the correlation between two vectors.
+Computes the correlation between two vectors.

 ---

 ## `distance(a, b)`

-Gets the Euclidean distance between two tensors of the same shape.
+Computes the Euclidean distance between two tensors of the same shape.

 ---